Foodie Tours: The Port Wines of Portugal

 Due to its sweetness, Ports are often considered dessert wines, but they can also be enjoyed as an aperitif or an after dinner drink.
 Some ports, particularly full-bodied Vintage ones, also match well with soft cheeses, while white ports can complement a savory entree.
 One thing all these different vintages have in common is that their alcohol content is high, typically between 19% and 22%.
 If you’re looking for a wine that has been aged, try the Vintage.
 For a younger wine, start with Ruby ports.

-Our culinary vacation "Seaside Cooking in Portugal" introduces guests to special port wines with a tasting on day three of the itinerary, as well as another wine tasting on day four.
-Additionally, if you have less time to spend in Portugal, consider a private tour in Lisbon, which includes a premium tasting unlike any other.
-In addition to sampling five premium port wines, including a tawny — often aged for seven years in wood barrels, you'll discover the best in Portuguese cuisine, such as award-winning cheese and Pata Negra ham.
+Our culinary vacations in Portugal will introduce you to special port wines with a tastings during the itinerary.
+Additionally, if you have less time to spend in Portugal, consider a wine tasting tour in Lisbon, which includes a premium tasting unlike any other.
+In addition to sampling premium port wines, including a tawny — often aged for seven years in wood barrels, you’ll discover the best in Portuguese cuisine, such as award-winning cheese and Pata Negra ham.

 Cheers!
 Or, as they say in Portugal, “Tchin Tchin!”